Will-GuiSKJ/Bannerlord.Actus.Purus/README.md

 ### Equipment Battle Reward
 - Allows a weighted chance (based on item value) of *any* equipment drop from a troop you have battled.
 	- Each troop is evaluated based on its equipment set.
-	- An item is chosen from that set based on a weigthed (based on value) random chance.
+	- An item is chosen from that set based on a weighted (based on value) random chance.
 	- Then the item is evaluated against a drop chance that is dependent on the ItemValueThreshold configuration.

-### Cavalry World Map Speed Modifiers
-When enabled, the player can control how much of a modifier do cavalry units contribute to world map speed, as well as footman soldiers on horses.
-This also allows the player to disable the Khuzait's racial bonus, which helps reduce snowballing in the late game.

 ### Passive XP Gain
 Each day, several skills are awarded a set amount of XP for the player.